WM1D7/New_York_Uber_Data_Analysis/README.md

 Identify and handle missing or null values in the dataset.
 Standardize data formats and units for consistency.
 Remove duplicates and irrelevant columns.
-Convert date column to a suitable format for time-based analysis.
+Convert the date column to a suitable format for time-based analysis.

 **3. Monthly Pickup Peaks:**